Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Proofs

 \subsubsection{Ordered generation of combinations}

-To generate $D$-combinations of data points efficiently, we employ a technique that orders combinations and assigns each a unique ``rank.''
-This enables representing $D$-combinations by their rank, avoiding explicit storage.
-This approach yields two main benefits: First, memory usage is significantly reduced— from $M\times D\times64$ bits to $M\times\log\left(M\right)$ bits— since $\log\left(M\right)$ is often representable using 32 bits in coreset selection methods.
-Here, $M=\sum_{k=0}^{K-1}\left( \\ k \end{array}\right)$.
+To generate $D$-combinations of data points efficiently, we employ a technique that organizes combinations in a specific order, assigning each a unique ``rank.''
+To achieve this, a critical but small function $\mathit{reverse}$ used at line 6 of the DeepICE algorithm \ref{alg:Deep-ICE-sequential} makes it possible.
+This allows $D$-combinations to be organized in ``revolving door ordering'' and thus combinations are represented by their rank rather than storing the combinations explicitly.
+This approach offers two key benefits: First, storing ranks significantly reduces memory usage, from $M\times D\times64$ bits to $M\times\log\left(M\right)$bits ($\log\left(M\right)$ is often representable using 32 bits in coreset selection method), where $M=\sum_{k=0}^{K-1}\left( \\ k \end{array}\right)$.
+A workspace in memory is preallocated before training to store predictions associated with these hyperplanes, thereby avoiding memory allocation overhead during runtime.
 Second, it enables the organization of hyperplane predictions into a $\left( \right)\times N$ matrix, where each row corresponds to a unique rank.
 As a result, the algorithm requires only $O\left(N\times D^{3}\times\left( \right)\right)$ time.
 Moreover, storing hyperplanes in a single large matrix allows exploitation of high-throughput hardware such as Nvidia GPU Tensor Cores.
 Without this method, predictions would need to be recomputed for each hyperplane, requiring at least $O\left(N\times D^{3}\times\left( \right)\\ K \end{array}\right)\right)$ time.
 This strategy reduces memory usage and accelerates execution without drawbacks, and it can be extended to other problems involving nested combinatorial structures.